RodrigoSandon/LBGN/README.md

 Supervisors: Dr. Patrick Piantadosi and Dr. Andrew Holmes

 # TODO Streams
-1) Mix postactivity and preactivity subevents in stacked bar plot
+1) Decoding
+2) Including DLC
-2) Include activity tracking in addition to responsiveness tracking
+3) Include activity tracking in addition to responsiveness tracking
-3) BORIS Matlab to BORIS python for approach abort data
+4) BORIS Matlab to BORIS python for approach abort data
-4) Similarity map (DTW/Pearson corr) --> Decoders --> Interpretation Models
+5) Similarity map (DTW/Pearson corr) --> Decoders --> Interpretation Models
-5) Including DLC --> how is movement alone impacting our analyses?
+6) Including DLC --> how is movement alone impacting our analyses?
-6) Include Progressive Ratio Sessions into database
+7) Include Progressive Ratio Sessions into database

 # SUGGESTIONS
 1) Do significance analysis on the difference for the stacked plot.